 Table of Contents

-How to upgrade rsync in macOS
+How to upgrade rsync on macOS Catalina

 rsync is an open source utility that provides fast incremental file transfers and is freely available under the GNU General Public License.
 By default macOS ships with rsync 2.6.9.
 This version was last updated on November 6th, 2006 (!).
 The latest version is at the time of writing 3.2.3.
 We will in this guide show how you can update your version of rsync on macOS.